shyue/Logic-Puzzle-Solver/README.md

 an additional function called loc will be used

 loc will change it into coordinates - choice a can be found in position (feature index-1)*(number of choices per feature)+(position in feature list)

+wow i just found out that this is a shitty inefficient and disgusting method and i should kill myself